2016 Playable City Award goes to Hirsch and Mann

-Watershed is delighted to announce the winner of the 2016 international Playable City Award, is UK based design and technology consultancy Hirsch & Mann, who will transform everyday pedestrian crossings into playful multi-sensory experiences.
+The winner of the 2016 international Playable City Award was London based design and technology consultancy Hirsch & Mann, who pitched to transform everyday pedestrian crossings into playful multi-sensory experiences.

 Hirsch & Mann’s Stop Smile Stroll is a playful intervention at pedestrian crossings that brings strangers together for a serendipitous shared moment – interrupting the tedium of our everyday mundane ‘stop and walk’ routine.
 The judges were particularly excited about their emphasis on co-creating pedestrian crossing experiences with local communities – which may range from a 30 second party to a moment of quiet reflection, as well as incorporating city data.

-As winners of the 2016 Award they will receive £30,000 and will work with the Watershed team to develop and test their ideas in Bristol, before touring to other Playable City cities globally.
+As winners of the 2016 Award they received £30,000 and worked with the Watershed team to develop and test their ideas in Bristol, before touring to other Playable City cities globally.

 Stop Smile stroll will be live in Bristol on 17 and 18 March as part of the 5G Layered Realities Festival.

 The 2016 Playable City Award is produced by Watershed and supported by: